instadw/instadwell-blog/_posts/2025-11-25-10-best-co-living-spaces-in-canada-for-indian-students.md

 * **Furnished, move-in-ready spaces:** Short-term, furnished rooms eliminate the need for furniture purchases and long removal logistics.
 * **Predictable costs:** Many co-living providers bundle utilities, internet, and sometimes cleaning into a single monthly fee—valuable when budgeting from abroad.
 * **Flexible leases:** Many operators offer month-to-month or semester-aligned leases that fit academic calendars better than traditional one-year leases.
-* **Support services:** Some co-living companies provide student orientation, roommate matching, job-board access, and local events—useful for international students adapting fast.
+* **Support services:** Some co-living companies provide student orientation, roommate matching, job-board access, and local events, useful for international students adapting fast.

 For Indian students who often balance part-time work, academic demands, and family expectations, co-living reduces friction at the start of their Canadian experience.